Adolescent and Young Adult Cancer Program

 We work with a teen advisory group made up of patients who either are in or have finished treatment at Seattle Children's.
 This group helps us be sure our AYA Program makes sense for your needs.

-Because Seattle Children’s is a research leader, our patients have access to advanced treatments being studied in clinical trials, including Phase 1 trials.
-These early studies of new options are especially important for young people with cancer that does not respond well to early treatment or that comes back.
-Your doctor will be able to tell you about any trials that are right for your age group and for your needs.
+Because Seattle Children’s is a research leader, our patients have access to advanced treatments being studied in clinical trials, including phase 1 trials.
+Your doctor can tell you about any trials that are right for your age group and for your needs.

-Through our partnership in Seattle Cancer Care Alliance (SCCA), our patients benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
-The National Cancer Institute has designated our partnership a comprehensive cancer center.
+Your child will benefit from the work of physician-scientists at Fred Hutchinson Cancer Center and UW Medicine, as well as at Seattle Children’s.
+The National Cancer Institute has named our partnership a comprehensive cancer center.

 Beating cancer involves more than medical treatment.
-You’ll have a whole team behind you.
+You will have a whole team behind you.

-- As needed you’ll get care from experts in adolescent medicine and in nutrition, nursing, pain management, acupuncture, physical therapy and occupational therapy.
+- As needed you’ll get care from experts in adolescent medicine and in nutrition, nursing, pain management, acupuncture, palliative care, physical therapy and occupational therapy.
 Read more about the supportive care we offer.

-- Your emotional health is supported with help from our social workers, psychologists and art and music therapists in our Child Life group.
+- We support your emotional health through our social workers, psychologists and art and music therapists in our Child Life

-- Through Seattle Children’s School Services and the Hutch School, we help you keep up with your education during treatment.
+- Through Seattle Children's School Services, we help you keep up with your education during treatment.

 - We also support you and your family with financial counseling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.

 Starting a family may be the furthest thing from your mind right now.
-But finding ways for you to be able to have biological children one day (preserving fertility) is an important part of planning for life after cancer.
+But cancer and the treatments that cure it may affect your ability to have biological children one day (fertility).

 When you finish treatment, you can keep getting support by joining our survivor group.